"Be mindful of the coming of the dawn, for demons dance in the shadows."

 “Yeah, well, when you’re trying to not get burned to death, you probably do about anything.”

-“Yeah, well what I heard was the fucker was basically cut in half by all the people in that room trying to get out of that door.
+“What I heard was the fucker was basically skinned alive by all the people in that room trying to get out of that door.
 My old man said they pushed him through like he was an apple being cored.”

 “Like a fucking horror movie!”